Marx Twistables

 Farmer Bell Windy Mickey Murphy PC McGarry

-A Gladstone bag for Doctor Mopp
+A Gladstone bag for Dr Mopp

 Nothing for Farmer Bell.